 In NYC, residents who had spent the last few months inside or in walking distance from their homes, longed for a changed of scenery.
 For many, that meant returning, in some capacity, to the workplace.
 Jenna and I returned to the office, masks on, and moved into a smaller space.
 We now share a one-person office to get out of our apartments every couple weeks.
 Greg and Jenny continue to work remote.

-Furthermore, the NYC office took on two new retail tech clients.
-Ordergroove and Feedvisor are at the forefront of the shifting focus of retail to digital channels.
+Furthermore, the NYC office took on two new retail tech clients at the forefront of the shifting focus of retail to digital channels.
 We’re looking forward to fostering these client relationships and helping both vendors build awareness of their solutions in the industry.